MariaDB4j/MariaDB4j/README.md

    mvn clean deploy -Pgpg

-Discard and go back to fix something and re-release (before Publishing in Bintray) e.g. using EGit via Rebase Interactive on the commit before "prepare release" and skip the two commits made by the maven-release-plugin.
+Discard and go back to fix something and re-release e.g. using EGit via Rebase Interactive on the commit before "prepare release" and skip the two commits made by the maven-release-plugin.
 Use git push --force to remote, and remove local tag using git tag -d mariaDB4j-2.x.y, and remote tag using 'git push origin :mariaDB4j-2.x.y'.
 (Alternatively try BEFORE release:clean use 'mvn release:rollback', but that leaves ugly commits.)

 Who?